fundevogel/we-love-colors/README.md

 If you are looking for a quick way to browse PANTONE® colors, check out the [Pantone Finder](https://github.com/picorana/Pantone_finder) package or [visit their website](https://picorana.github.io/Pantone_finder) to get started.
 However, there's a quick&dirty preview inside `examples`, which is as easy as opening `index.html`.
 In case you want to play around with `index.php`, simply `php -S localhost:8000` and enter the world of PANTONE® colors by clicking on a tile to save its hex value to your clipboard - brought to you by [clipboard.js](https://github.com/zenorocha/clipboard.js).

 ## Copyright
 Whenever mentioned throughout this project, PANTONE® and other [Pantone LLC](https://www.pantone.com) trademarks are the property of Pantone LLC, a division of [X-Rite](https://www.xrite.com), a [Danaher](https://www.danaher.com) company.

+The same applies to RAL® and other trademarks of [RAL gGmbH](https://www.ral-farben.de) (non-profit LLC) or [RAL Deutsches Institut für Gütesicherung und Kennzeichnung e.
+V.](https://www.ral.de).

-We assume neither ownership nor intellectual property of any kind - color codes (and names), RGB values & hexadecimals are publically available on [their website](https://www.pantone.com).
+We assume neither ownership nor intellectual property of any kind - color codes (and names), RGB values & hexadecimals are publically available on their respective websites.

 ## Roadmap
 - [x] Generating different JSON first
 - [x] Permissions when folder doesn't exist
 - [x] Introduce natural sorting for set `graphics-design`
-- [ ] Deleting entries after being moved to their respective list (eg subset['C'])
+- [x] ~~Deleting~~ Skipping entries after being moved to their respective list
-- [ ] Filtering pastels & metallics
+- [x] Filtering neons, pastels & metallics
 - [ ] Making use of CLI arguments